BlueEagle06/TextClassification/README.md

 Finally, we print the classification accuracy, confusion matrix, classification report.

-We compare the performance of our oun classifier with that of the in-built classifier in sklearn.
+We compare the performance of our own classifier with that of the in-built classifier in sklearn.

 The results are as follows: